 where

-with $\boldsymbol{Y}_{l m}$ denoting the spherical harmonics.
-Here, $\boldsymbol{\sigma}$ is the Pauli spin operator and $\boldsymbol{t}_{-}$ is the isospin lowering operator.
-The labels $i$ and $f$ refer to the initial and final nuclear states, respectively.
-The coefficients $I(1,1,1,1)$ are Coulomb factors depending on the nuclear charge distribution and explicit expressions are given in Ref.~\cite{BEHRENS1971111NPA}. $M$ is the nucleon mass and the weak axial coupling is $g_A=-1.2701(25)$~\cite{PhysRevD.86.010001}.
+with $\boldsymbol{Y}_{l l_m}$ denoting the spherical harmonics.
+Here, $\boldsymbol{\sigma}$ is the Pauli spin operator, and $\boldsymbol{t}_{-}$ is the isospin lowering operator.
+The labels $i$ and $f$ refer to the initial and final nuclear states, respectively. $I(1,1,1,1)$ is a Coulomb factor depending on the nuclear charge distribution, which can be found in Ref.~\cite{BEHRENS1971111NPA}.
+The weak axial coupling constant takes $g_A=-1.2701$~\cite{PhysRevD.86.010001}.